-And what’s “enough”?
 Is it the same for everyone?
-And who is realistically able to do that?
+And who is really able to do that?

-Drive by Daniel Pink summarizes a ton of research to make a strong, compelling case for moving past material rewards.
+Drive summarizes a ton of research to make a strong, compelling case for moving past material rewards.

-If you’re interested in influencing and psychology, or even if you’re a parent or a manager -or planning to be one- you will get a ton of value from Drive by Daniel Pink.
+If you’re interested in influencing and psychology, or even if you’re a parent or a manager -or planning to be one- you will get a ton of value from Drive.